-S.B.
-04-257 AMORTIZATION EQUALIZATION DISBURSEMENT (AED)
+(A) EXECUTIVE DIRECTOR'S OFFICE, SB04-257 AMORTIZATION EQUALIZATION DISBURSEMENT (AED)

 This appropriation reflects an increase to the effective PERA contribution rates beginning January 1, 2006, to bring the Department into compliance with Section 24-51-211, C.R.S.
 Statutory increases in the contribution rate occur each year on January 1 until the appropriation is equivalent to 5.0 percent of total payroll.
 Increases in the appropriation are a result of these statutory increases.
-The line item is scheduled to reach the cap in January 2017.
+The line item reached the 5.0 percent cap in January 2017.

-S.B.
-06-235 SUPPLEMENTAL AMORTIZATION EQUALIZATION DISBURSEMENT (SAED)
+(A) EXECUTIVE DIRECTOR'S OFFICE, SB06-235 SUPPLEMENTAL AMORTIZATION EQUALIZATION DISBURSEMENT (SAED)

 This appropriation reflects an increase to the effective PERA contribution rates beginning January 1, 2008, to bring the Department into compliance with Section 24-51-211, C.R.S.
 Statutory increases in the contribution rate occur each year on January 1 until the appropriation is equivalent to 5.0 percent of total payroll.
 Increases in the appropriation are a result of these statutory increases.
-The line item is scheduled to reach the cap in January 2017.
+The line item reached the 5.0 percent cap in January 2017.